satori-com/satori-rtm-sdk-c/tutorial/esp-arduino/README.md

-tutorial.ino is an example for ESP/Arduino compatible boards, most notably for the ESP8266.
+The subfolders contain examples for ESP/Arduino compatible boards, most notably for the ESP8266.

 If you haven't got the Satori library available for your Arduino IDE yet, you can generate it using